Ilyushin Il-20M: History

 The first flight took place on 21 March 1968, and the test cycle was completed in 1969.

 Until 1974, the Il-20 (including its modifications) was manufactured at the Moscow State Aircraft Plant No. 30 “Znamya Truda” (Russian lit.
 'Flag of Labour').
 The aircraft was developed from IL-18D.

-Il-20s were not used by any air reconnaissance or other units of the USSR Armed Forces, but were directly attached to the headquarters of the fleet or district, i.e. were considered in the parts of central control.
+Il-20s were not used by any air reconnaissance or other units of the USSR Armed Forces.
+Instead, Il-20s were directly attached to the headquarters of the fleet or district, i.e. were considered in the parts of central control.
 Periodically, the planes performed reconnaissance flights (for example, for reconnaissance along the border strip and the state border), participated in various exercises.
 Later, as a result of the physical and moral aging of the intelligence apparatus, the planes that remained in service were converted into transport-passenger ones and were used to transport cargo and personnel.

 Little is known about the operation and performance of avionics.
 Il-20M aircraft were frequently observed over European waters during the Cold War.